Lithophane: Modern lithophanes

 Porcelain lithophanes are still made in limited numbers, by both studio potters and large manufacturers such as Bernardaud and Wedgwood.

 Similar effects can be achieved in moulded coloured glass, but these should probably not be called lithophanes.
 The term has revived in use for images created by digitally-controlled cutting ("CNC"), a subtractive process, or by 3D printing, an additive one.
 Many companies now offer to make one-off images, or the equipment to make them.
 Solutions are offered to add colour to these.

+One of the earliest pioneers of the modern 3D-printed lithophane was artist Jonty Hurwitz, whose 2011 artwork Physics is Funny utilized early additive manufacturing to render a 3D lithophane.
+At this stage, creating 3D-printed lithophanes required complex manual processes to map 2D grayscale values into physical height variations.
+Open-source maker communities initially followed manual conversion workflows in modeling software, but the process was automated in April 2013 when MakerBot released a browser-based "Customizable Lithophane" tool.
+In 2015, developer Mark Durbin launched the open-source web generator 3dp.rocks, which widely popularized the medium by allowing users to easily render images into 3D meshes.

+Modern consumer 3D printing primarily employs two technologies for lithophanes: fused deposition modeling (FDM), which uses standard thermoplastic filaments like white polylactic acid (PLA) extruded layer-by-layer to control light transmission through varying thickness, and stereolithography (SLA), which uses liquid photopolymer resins cured by light.
+SLA printing enables microscopic layer resolutions, achieving smooth, high-fidelity gradients that closely mimic the appearance of traditional 19th-century porcelain.
+Color lithophanes are achieved either through a hybrid method—placing a color-printed 2D transparency sheet directly behind a thin, white 3D-printed piece—or via multi-material 3D printing, which layers translucent cyan, magenta, yellow, and black (CMYK) plastics to mix colors when backlit.

 Collections

 Most museums with a collection of 19th-century porcelain have examples of lithophanes, though only a small number are likely to be on display.
 The largest collection belongs to the Blair Museum of Lithophanes, now at the Schedel Arboretum and Gardens in Elmore, Ohio.